 a) There is a strict no smoking policy on school property for all members of the school community including students, staff and visitors.
-If a student is caught holding a lit cigarette or an electronic cigarette (including a vape) on the school site during the school day, the incident should be recorded by the member of staff on class charts and the HOH, AHOH, AC and CB should be copied in to the message.
+If a student is caught holding a lit cigarette or an electronic cigarette (including a vape) on the school site during the school day, the incident should be recorded by the member of staff on class charts and the HOY, AHOY, AC and CB should be copied in to the message.
 A member of the Polaris team or a senior member of staff will then contact the parents of the student by telephone.
-The sanction for the student will be an offsite intervention or fixed term exclusion from school for a suitable period of time.
+The sanction for the student will be an offsite intervention or suspension from school for a suitable period of time.
 On returning to school the student must complete a 1-2 week smoking cessation and education course.
-Any cigarette(s) and other smoking materials should be confiscated just as other cigarettes.
+Any cigarette(s) and other smoking materials should be confiscated and should be taken directly to Polaris.
+Electronic 'e-cigs' or vapes are not allowed and should be confiscated just as other cigarettes.
 Confiscated cigarettes, electronic cigarettes or vapes will be disposed of by the school.
 If a student is caught smoking whilst off the school premises, but is still wearing the school uniform, then the school will take the same action.
-Whilst in uniform the student is representing the school, either on-site or off-site.
+Whilst in uniform the student is representing the school, either on-site or off- site.

-b) If a student is found in a smoking situation the incident should be recorded by the member of staff on class charts and the HOH, AHOH, AC and CB should be copied into the message.
-A member of the Polaris team or a senior member of staff will contact the parents/carers, and a sanction will be issued - this is likely to be a period of time in the internal on tract room.
+b) If a student is found in a smoking situation the incident should be recorded by the member of staff on class charts and the HOY, AHOY, AC and CB should be copied into the message.
+A member of the Polaris team or a senior member of staff will contact the parents/carers, and a sanction will be issued - this is likely to be a period of time in the internal on track room.